StockwatchDev/application_settings/README.md

 configuration files that are parsed into dataclasses.
 This brings some benefits:

-- Configuration parameters are typed
+- Configuration parameters are typed;
 - IDEs will provide helpful hints and completion when using configuration parameters
-- More control over what happens when a config file contains incorrect or malicious text
+- More control over what happens when a config file contains incorrect or malicious text (by leveraging the power of [pydantic](https://docs.pydantic.dev/))
 - Possibility to specify defaults when no config file is found

+Parsing is done once during first access and the resulting configuration is stored as a singleton.

 ## How